RollupX-FYP/sequencer/README.md

 # Sequencer

-A Rust-based sequencer implementation for Layer 2 rollup systems.
+The sequencer for the zk-rollup prototype.

 ## Architecture